 “No, just Fighting.”

 “Because it just… isn’t.
 Why would it be Fighting/Normal?
-I’ve never even heard of a Fighting/Normal type.”
+Is there even a Fighting/Normal pokemon?”

-Red takes out his pokedex and shows her a machop.
+Red ignores him and takes out his pokedex and shows her a machop.
 “What’s this look like to you?”

 “But not Fighting/Fire either, right?
 Or Fighting/Bug?
 Or Fighting/Electric?”

 “I mean, it’s a normal looking Fighting type, but I guess it just doesn’t make sense to call it Fighting/Normal.
-It seems unnecessary to add it.”
+It seems unnecessary to add it… unless it’s also weak to Fighting types?”
+She glances at Blue, who shakes his head.

 Leaf examines the bipedal amphibian.
 “That looks Water… maybe Water/Fighting?”